publiccodenet/about/activities/index.md

 ### Giving you the agility you need

 Product stewardship is not someting you can stick onto a product after you've developed it, it is a continuous process.
+The Foundation For Public Code is agile and works asyncronous to help Pull Requests be merged, and Issues be resolved sooner.

-The Foundation For Public Code uses Agile asyncronous methodologies to help Pull Requests be merged, and Issues be resolved sooner.
-We test for code and documentation quality, as well as security issues, in every Pull Request to a `develop` or `master` branch to make sure that problems can be spotted as quickly as possible and there is little technical debt created.
+We test for code and documentation quality, as well as security issues, in every Pull Request to a shared `develop` or `release` branch to make sure that problems can be spotted as quickly as possible and there is little technical debt created.
+This enables for a faster collaborative development and easier publication of releases.